 All purchases are final

 You won’t get a receipt for purchases made in markets – all sales are final!
 So it ‘s time to become a careful buyer.
 One word to not regret later: “Check”.
-You should check what is in your shopping bag after paid for it, to prevent the case that the item you receive isn’t the actual displayed item or your chosen items.
-Most of the markets are extremely crowded, the sellers can make mistake easily.
+You should check what is in your shopping bag after paying for it, to prevent the case that the item you receive isn’t the actual displayed item or your chosen items.
+Most of the markets are extremely crowded, the sellers can make a mistake easily.
 Check your clothes or shoe size, as even if you find later that an item doesn’t fit, or one sleeve is six inches longer than the other, you won’t be able to return it.
 And no matter if whatever you bought breaks before you get back to the hotel, the problem is yours once the transaction is completed.
 Treat your products, especially the fragile ones, as well as your boo.